joshfermin/joshfermin.github.io/_posts/2015-03-10-mood-light.markdown

 </p>

 <h2 class="section-heading">What is it?</h2>
 <p> What I implemented is a RGB LED Strip that would change color based upon the input of the potentiometer.
-As the potentiometer is turned, the LED strip will react to the value of the potentiometer based upon if statements.
+As the potentiometer is turned, the LED strip will react to the value of the potentiometer.
 </p>
 <p>When I first got the LED Strip up and running, I instantly had a sweet idea to use it for some back-lighting for my desk.
 So for this project I simply used some double sided tape and put one long strip on the upper part of my desk.
 I slapped the LED Strip on there and bam, instant mood lighting!</p>